TheJacksonLaboratory/intro-napari-workshop/napari-workshops/notebooks/intro_bioimage_visualization.md

 nuclei_layer, first_layer
 ```

 If we go in and get the `nuclei` layer from our layer list we can now see and edit the values of some of the properties that we can control in the GUI.
+First, let's print the values of some layer visualization properties.

 ```{code-cell} ipython3
 # let's look at the values of some of the properties on the `nuclei` layer